openedx/edx-documentation/en_us/developers/source/process/contributor.rst

    multiple bugfixes) should not be bundled into one pull request.
 A handful of small pull requests is much better than one large pull request.

 #.
 Structure your pull request into logical commits.
-"Fixup" commits should be
+"Fixup" commits
-   squashed together.
+   should be squashed together.
 The best pull requests contain only a single, logical change -- which means only a single, logical commit.
+The person merging the pull request may choose to squash all commits to reduce the number of commits in the master branch.
+They will do so by using the `Squash and merge` button of the GitHub interface to preserve the logical commits in the pull request, for forensic purposes when trying to diagnose a regression or understand a bug.

 #.
 All code in the pull request must be compatible with edX's AGPL license.
    This means that the author of the pull request must sign a `contributor's